JakubNei/mcs-ICodeCompiler/README.md

 # mcs-ICodeCompiler

-[Mono MCS](http://www.mono-project.com/docs/about-mono/languages/csharp/) is a C# console application used to compile C#, I took it's source and used it to implement [ICodeCompiler](https://msdn.microsoft.com/en-us/library/system.codedom.compiler.icodecompiler(v=vs.110).aspx) interface.
+[MCS](http://www.mono-project.com/docs/about-mono/languages/csharp/) (also know as Mono.CSharp) is a C# code compiler coded in C#, I took it's source and used it to implement [ICodeCompiler](https://msdn.microsoft.com/en-us/library/system.codedom.compiler.icodecompiler(v=vs.110).aspx) interface.
+Out of the box Mono.CSharp.dll already supports limited form of dynamic compilation (Mono.CSharp.Evaluator.Compile), I just went out of the way to modify it to implement ICodeCompiler interface.

 ### Why
-Mono version that Unity uses has an ICodeCompiler iplementation that depends heavily on paths and likely will work only on Linux systems with Mono installed. (see for your self: https://www.google.cz/search?q=mono+CSharpCodeCompiler.cs).
+Mono version that Unity uses has an ICodeCompiler implementation that heavily depends on paths and other shenanigans.
 Thus if your game uses ICodeCompiler implementation provided by Mono it will likely cause exceptions in release build.
-(Because a release build uses only 2MB Mono runtime, whereas Unity editor uses the full ~300MB Mono install)
+(Because a release build uses only 2MB Mono runtime, without the required files, whereas Unity editor uses the full ~300MB Mono install)

 MCS was recently dual licensed under MIT X11 and GNU GPL.
 Thus we choose MIT X11 which allows everyone to use it in commercial applications. (see: https://github.com/mono/mono/blob/master/LICENSE)